Sam-MARTis/Seasons_of_Code__Simulations_in_Physics/Learning/Week2_3/Writeup.md

 One of the modules required for the heatmap doesn't work for me, so i instead used a graph.
 I scoured stackoverflow and google for a solution, but didnt find anything.

-I ran the code in a VM and got the following images for different charge distributions
+I ran the code in a VM to get the heatmap part and got the following plots for different charge distributions

 ![Dist 1](assets/dist1.png)